m3y54m/underactuated-robot-vision-opencv/README.md

 Further development of this project will add this features:

-- Refactor the code and use .NET 5.0
+- Refactor the code and use Python
-- Use a more flexible GUI framework like AvaloniaUI
+- Use a more flexible GUI framework like [Kivy](https://kivy.org/)
-- Write [OpenCV](https://opencv.org/) image processing code in C++ and call C++ function from C# (Instead of using wrappers of OpenCV for C# like EmguCV and OpenCvSharp)
+- Write [OpenCV](https://opencv.org/) image processing code in Python